blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/Responder/Responder.md

 <br>

 It will pop up a windows to write the credentials.
-Fill them with a user of 'user' and a password of 'password' and switch back to your **Linux** terminal window.
+Fill them with a user of 'admin' and a password of 'password' and switch back to your **Linux** terminal window.

 <img width="374" height="337" alt="creds" src="https://github.com/user-attachments/assets/27799627-9ed3-4313-bd39-e7c6a0f841b7" />